YaleBioImaging/yrt-pet/doc/usage/scanner.md

 For each element, the LUT defines, in 32-bit float:

 - X, Y, Z center position of the element
-- X, Y, Z orientation of the element, pointing towards the exterior of the scanner
+- X, Y, Z orientation (unit vector) of the element, pointing towards the exterior of the scanner

 ```
 X Position of detector 0 (float32)